Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Bringing Lights Forward

-Need to watch 'Bringing Lights Forward' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the David Haxton-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Eager to watch 'Bringing Lights Forward' without leaving the house?
+Discovering a streaming service to buy, rent, download, or watch the David Haxton-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Bringing Lights Forward' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Bringing Lights Forward' right now, here are some particulars about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Bringing Lights Forward' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Bringing Lights Forward' right now, here are some specifics about the flick.

-Want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Bringing Lights Forward describes the film set through the manipulation of lights on stands.
 A woman is seen placing three lamp stands at the center, left, and right of the screen and then moving them gradually into the foreground - the surface of the screen- in several distinct stages.
 As she makes a move she turns the lights on and off.
 Finally she clusters the three stands at the center of the screen but in such a way that the lamps themselves, the light source for the film, are cut off by the top of the frame yet still illuminating the screen.
 The woman walks off-screen once she has completed this action.
 The placement and movement of the lamp stands and the use of negative in this film serve as a literal demonstration of the way in which light affects the perceptual quality of the film image." .

 'Bringing Lights Forward' Release Dates